Sylordis/bash-library/README.md

 Each proposed library has its own documentation, read it carefully before using them.

+## What you can find here
+- executables destined to help use this library.
+- libraries (to be sourced).
+- packages (to be sourced).
+- some completion scripts (incl. for *some* previous items listed, to be sourced).
+- animation scripts (to be sourced).
+  - ... and launchers for those animations to have a preview and how to use them (kind of).
+- utility scripts (incl `debug.sh` and bash unit testing framework).
+- Third party software helpers (`tools-lib`) to add extra commands to them or ease their use (to  be sourced).
+- some wild bash tests to be kept for information and posterity.
+- some miscellaneous tools.

 ## Dependencies and sourced files
 All scripts dependencies are written down in their documentation.